webino/Webino/docs/source/architecture/services.rst

         }
     }

-Adding and accessing a service created by a factory via application.
+Adding and accessing a service created by factory via application.

 .. code-block:: php